laminas/laminas-view/doc/book/quick-start.md

 # Quick Start

-zend-view provides the "View" layer of Zend Framework 2's MVC system.
+laminas-view provides the "View" layer of Laminas's MVC system.
 It is a multi-tiered system allowing a variety of mechanisms for extension, substitution, and more.